-Bananas grow on plants that can have anywhere from 50 to 150 bananas in each bunch.
-Stores sell individual bananas in varying sizes, from small to extra large.
+Bananas grow on plants that can have 50–150 bananas in each bunch.
+Stores sell smaller bunches and individual bananas in varying sizes, from small to extra large.

-The vitamin, mineral and fiber content in banana can add nutritional benefit for people with diabetes, as long as an individual does not eat excessive portions.
+The vitamin, mineral, and fiber content of bananas may even offer health benefits for people with diabetes, as long as an individual does not eat excessive portions.

-However, the study authors accept that a larger study would be necessary to confirm the glucose-reducing effect of bananas in a clinically useful way.
+However, the researchers also noted that a larger study would be necessary to confirm the effect of bananas on blood sugar levels in a clinically useful way.

-The American Diabetes Association (ADA) suggest that people with diabetes should incorporate fruit into a controlled diet, such as eating a small piece of whole fruit or a half-serving of large fruit with each meal as a dessert.
+The ADA notes that people with diabetes can incorporate fruit into a well-rounded diet in many ways, such as by eating a small piece of whole fruit or a half cup of fruit salad as a dessert.

 The preparation of some processed banana products might make them less suitable for people with diabetes.

-For example, some food manufacturers will market dried banana chips as a healthful treat or snack.
+For example, some food manufacturers market dried banana chips as a healthy treat or snack.

-Be sure to carefully read nutrition labels and limit or avoid dried fruits that have added sugar.
+Be sure to carefully read nutrition labels and limit or avoid dried fruits that contain high amounts of added sugar.

-The following tips may help a person with diabetes safely include bananas into meal and snack times.
+The following tips may help a person with diabetes safely include bananas in meals and snacks.

 Another healthful option for people with diabetes is to pair a banana with a protein source, such as Greek yogurt.

-This will help a person feel fuller for longer and reduce the urge to snack throughout the day, helping them regulate blood sugar.
+This will help a person feel full longer and

 Unripe bananas might release glucose at a slower rate than ripe bananas.